Skip to content

 01 · THE NETWORK

-Six VLANs, segmented on purpose.
+Several VLANs, segmented on purpose.

 The network exists so the rest of the system can.
 Every service that runs locally — climate, audio, surveillance, automations — sits on a VLAN that matches its trust level.
 A misbehaving device gets blast-radiused by its segment, not by the firewall's patience.